kluth/synapse/docs/api/API_REFERENCE.md

 type NodeState = 'inactive' | 'active' | 'firing' | 'refractory' | 'failed';

 interface Signal {
-  id: string;
+  id: string - Unique identifier for the signal.
-  sourceId: string;
+  sourceId: string - The ID of the source neuron that emitted the signal.
-  type: ConnectionType;
+  type: ConnectionType - The type of connection ('excitatory' | 'inhibitory' | 'modulatory').
-  strength: number;        // 0.0 - 1.0
+  strength: number - The strength of the signal (0.0 - 1.0).
-  payload: unknown;
+  payload: unknown - The actual data payload carried by the signal.
-  timestamp: Date;
+  timestamp: Date - The timestamp when the signal was created.
 }

 interface Decision {